 What can I do if my school tries to censor or prevent my speech?

-If your school thinks your speech is substantially disruptive or infringes on the rights of other students it may have the right to censor your speech.
+If your school thinks your speech likely encourages illegal activities or a substantial disruption of school operations, or it infringes on the rights of other students, it may have the right to censor your speech.
 You may have to go to court to get a final decision.